-As an alternative, Arizona Home Floors is able and has time in our schedule, we can provide an accurate onsite measurement (top layer visible measurements only) with a $250.00 standard consultation fee ($500 for complex projects), paid in advance by check or credit card.
+IF Arizona Home Floors is able and has time in our schedule, we can provide an accurate onsite measurement (top layer visible measurements only) with a $250.00 standard consultation fee ($500 for complex projects/logistics) paid in advance by credit card.
 The full amount of these fees will be applied directly to the Buyer’s project should they decide to hire us at some later point.
 Most onsite consultations usually take a minimum of 3 or more hours, assuming 1 hour or more of drive time and 2 hours or more for the consultation.
 Furthermore, an onsite measurement does have its limitations, and it is understood onsite measurements will only reveal basic information about the Buyer’s project on what is visible to the naked eye.
 However, it will not show hidden issues which can and do affect future LEGITIMATE unknown charges.
 Extra charges such as crack membrane removal, hidden layers of sheet vinyl or tile, black adhesive, baseboard or trim on top of the flooring and other such items are typically not able to be determined until after the Buyer has officially hired us to perform their project, and work is in FULL progress.
 Again, even with physical measurements taken by us at an onsite consultation, once the project has started there are still legitimate unknowns that could affect the overall completed project, including the final price paid by the Buyer.

-An onsite measurement requires scheduling a date and time specific appointment, of which an available opening may be many days or weeks in the future from the date the Buyer first contacts us.
-Since many projects are usually time sensitive by nature and to avoid lengthy delays, it has made the most sense to gather information from the Buyer about their project to arrive at “minimum” amounts of flooring or other materials to be removed, on which to base the first Estimate and Contract.
+Since many projects are usually time sensitive by nature and to avoid lengthy delays, it makes the most sense to gather information from the Buyer about their project to arrive at “minimum” amounts of flooring or other materials to be removed, on which to base the first Estimate and Contract.
 These estimated amounts provided by the Buyer become the “minimum” amounts written into the first Estimate and Contract.
 An Estimate and Contract will be provided to the Buyer for their signed and initialed approval to hire us officially.